Usorsoft/flutter_multi_bloc_builder/README.md

 __MultiBlocBuilder__ is a Flutter widget which requires minimum one `Bloc` and a `builder` function.
 `MultiBlocBuilder` handles building the widget in response to new states.
-It should be used in combination with the [flutter_bloc](https://pub.dev/packages/flutter_bloc) package.
+It is best used in combination with the [flutter_bloc](https://pub.dev/packages/flutter_bloc) package.

 The `MultiBlocBuilder` requires two parameters.
-Use `blocs` to specify which bloc states it should observe and build the widget if any of them change.
+* `blocs`: Specify which bloc states the `MultiBlocBuilder` should observe for building the widget
-Use the [builder] parameter to define a widget tree that is rebuild each time a state change occurs.
+* `builder`: Anonymous function which returnes your custom widget tree that rebuilds on each state change.

 ### How to use:
 ```dart